Universal Freezing Transitions of Dipole-Conserving Chains: Distribution of blockages and active bubbles

+We next provide additional numerics supporting the results of the previous subsections and showing that several of the properties analytically demonstrated for systems with $d=2$ and $d=\infty$ also hold for other finite values of $d$.
+These numerics support the claim that typical states in the strongly fragmented phase feature an extensive number of evenly distributed type-1 blockages and type-2 edges.
+States with blockages then become vanishingly rare for $\nu>\nu_c$.\\

-We can numerically determine the location of type-1 and type-2 blockages associated with a generic state using the FES picture, i.e.~mapping the state of the $S$ system with local space dimension $d$ to its associated FES in the auxiliary system $\tilde{S}$.
-An efficient algorithm for performing this task, which makes use of the structure of local BESs, is presented in \cref{app:FESalgorithm}.
-We then count the total number $n_1$ of type-1 blockages, i.e. sequences of $k-1$ or more holes, and the total number $n_2$ of type-2 edges, i.e. sequences of exactly $k-2$ holes.
-We also record the positions of these sequences of holes along the chain.
+We can numerically determine the location of type-1 and type-2 blockages associated with a given state by using the FES picture as defined in \cref{sec:FESpicsec}, i.e.~by mapping a state of a finite-$d$ system $S$ to its associated FES in the $\tilde{d}=\infty$ auxiliary system $\tilde{S}$.
+We can then directly identify the type-1 blockages and type-2 edges from the FES.
+An efficient algorithm for performing this mapping, which makes use of the properties of particle-connected (PC) strings (see \cref{tab:glossary}), is presented in \cref{app:FESalgorithm}.